 5.8.
-The Scheme's strategic asset allocation (see Section 4.2 and Appendix A) is designed to ensure that its investments are adequately diversified.
+The Scheme's strategic benchmark allocation (see Sections 3.5 and 4.2) is designed to ensure that its investments are adequately diversified.
 In addition, at a stock selection level, any actively managed portfolios should avoid undue concentration.